ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 Furthermore, this separation allows multiple self-resubmitting experiments that share common executables and input data to be run simultaneously.

-To setup the _laboratory_ directory, run the following command from the _control_ directory:
+To setup the _laboratory_ directory, from the _control_ directory run the:

     payu init